Looking for information about your firm's panel status?

 Bank of Ireland conveyancing panel.

-My firm has just been advised that it’s Bank of Ireland panel membership revoked but we have not yet been given an explanation yet.
+We had our Bank of Ireland panel membership suspended but we have not yet been given an explanation yet.

-I am completing a CQS application questionnaire what details should I disclose?
+I am completing a CQS application form what details do I need to put forward?

 In particular please provide details if you have received communications from the lender.
 E.G. before termination of your panel membership did you receive any letters or calls from the lender informing you as to why they reached this decision?